Consulting Terminology: 120+ Buzzwords to Know

 Example: Our marketing campaign is starting to gain traction with our target audience.

-Example: Let's create a Gantt Chart to visualize the timeline for the product launch.
+Example: Let's create a Gantt chart to visualize the timeline for the product launch.

 Example: We need granular data to understand the specific factors driving customer satisfaction.